 The build-up to Christmas is ramping up.
 If you’re looking for a cosy night in, here’s our list of the best PG & G rated Christmas movies for kids that the whole family can enjoy together.
-Always a popular pastime during December.
+Always a popular pastime during December is a rated G Christmas movie the whole family can enjoy.
 So grab the popcorn, make some steaming mugs of hot chocolate topped with marshmallows and settle down on the sofa for a festive movie marathon.

 This list of Christmas movies includes all the best holiday movies for kids, and they’re all a great watch for grown-ups too.
 The best Christmas movies of all time are covered, from older classics to newer films and those that form part of a franchised series.